Pinenipple/GlobalPlantsDataset/README.md

 ## 5. Conclusion

-This week’s analyses have added depth to our project by:
+This week’s analyses have added depth to my project by:
 - Uncovering natural clusters among countries using unsupervised learning.
 - Visualizing the spatial distribution of coal power plants to identify geographic hotspots.
 - Confirming data integration across multiple sources, with clear next steps to refine data quality and further link policy with energy outcomes.

-These efforts bring us closer to answering our project’s key questions regarding the impact of green growth policies on energy transitions and emissions.
+These efforts bring us closer to answering my project’s key questions regarding the impact of green growth policies on energy transitions and emissions.